HACKER097/wisdom-tree/README.md

 Extra step for Windows `pip install windows-curses` or `pip3 install windows-curses`

+Youtube and lofi radio will not work for windows unless ffmpeg is installed.

 ## Installation from PyPi
 `pip install wisdom-tree` or `pip3 install wisdom-tree`